skellystudios/skelly-io/skellyio-jekyll/_posts/2016-05-10-limmericks-for-programmers.markdown

-A Haskeller, usually d,
+A Haskeller, usually d—,
-Using python was feeling ber,
+Using python was feeling ber—,
 "Here's the worst of my gripes:
 It just won't check my types,
 And it's `reduce` instead of `foldl`".